 York Road, Gilling East, York, North Yorkshire

-The significance of this building lies not in the architectural qualities of the chapel, which are modest, but in the fact that it forms part of a stone lodge to Gilling Castle, built in Tudor style in 1837.
+The significance of this building lies less in the architectural qualities of the chapel, which are modest, and more in the fact that it forms part of a stone lodge to Gilling Castle, built in Tudor style in 1837.

 The church interior is a plain uninterrupted single space with white painted plaster walls and an open truss timber roof.
 The altar in on a rubble stone plinth and dais, and was given in 1963.
 Crucifix on the ritual east wall against a cloth backdrop.

 Conservation Area: No